Icenium/bond-content/3-store-in-cloud.md

 #### Action

 * **b**.
 Click on the “Photo Album app workspace to enter it.
 * **c**.
-Within the “Photo Album app” workspace, click the “Create project” button, and then select “Backend Services project”.
+Within the “Photo Album app” workspace, click the green “Create Backend Services project” button.
 * **d**.
 Give your project a name — for instance “Photo Album Backend” — and then click “Create project”.
 * **e**.
 Click the “API Keys” menu option.
 * **f**.
 Copy the API key shown under the “API Key” heading and paste it somewhere convenient; you'll need it to complete the next step.